WordPress/gutenberg/packages/block-editor/src/components/image-size-control/README.md

 ### onChange

 The function called when the image size changes.
 It is passed an object with `{ width, height }` (potentially just one if only one dimension changed).
+If the dimension value is invalid, the property value is set to `undefined`.

 -   Type: `Function`
 -   Required: Yes